Transform your organisation with AI that works now.

 The first step is a free strategy call.
 I will listen to your challenges, help you clarify what you want to achieve, and show you where AI can make a real difference.
 No jargon.
 No hard sell.
 Just practical advice and a clear next step.

-If it makes sense, I will suggest an AI audit.
-This is a focused engagement where I pinpoint the areas where AI can deliver the most value for you, highlight quick wins, and map out what a transformation could look like.
-You will get a clear, actionable plan in a matter of days to take the first steps to transforming your business.
+If it makes sense, I will suggest a technical AI audit.
+This is a focused engagement where I pinpoint the areas where AI can deliver the most value for your team, highlight quick wins, and map out what a transformation could look like.
+You will get a clear, actionable plan in a matter of days to take the first steps to transforming your engineering practice.

 You can then take this plan forward yourself or have me help you implement it.